ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

 - transpileDependencies: `boolean` (*experimental feature*) if enabled, the middleware also transpile the sources from the dependencies which is needed for development scenarios when referring to other projects (this configuration option is ignored by the task)

-- skipTransformAtStartup: `boolean` (*experimental feature*) if enabled, the transpile of the resources at startup will be skipped and happen ondemand when the resources are requested by the middleware.
+- transformAtStartup: `boolean` (*experimental feature*) if enabled, the resources will be transpiled at startup to avoid additional overhead for the first requests to the transpiled resources.

 The following configuration options will only be taken into account if no inline babel configuration is maintained in the `ui5.yaml` as `babelConfig` or no external babel configuration exists in any configuration file as described in [Babels configuration section](https://babeljs.io/docs/configuration):